 Financial performance will typically focus on areas such as profit, cashflow, return on investment and elements of the balance sheet.
-Non-financial performance can be aligned to specific business objectives such as organisational transformation, or metrics connected to, for example, employee engagement, market share or ESG matters.
+Non-financial performance can be aligned to specific business objectives such as organisational transformation, or metrics connected to, for example, employee engagement, market share or sustainability matters.
 The KPIs are generally targeted against the performance of the Company and the individual, but they could also relate to the performance of a business division or a specific event, such as an acquisition or disposal.
 The KPIs can form part of a performance scorecard which is cascaded through the Company to lower management levels.
 Financial performance will typically account for the larger proportion of the Bonus Plan in years when non-financial KPIs are used.

 The KPIs will be targeted against a threshold, on-target and maximum level of performance.
+If performance is not reached at a threshold level, no awards will be paid out under the Bonus Plan.
+No additional remuneration is awarded under the Bonus Plan, if the maximum target is exceeded.
 The specific targets are intended to promote achievement of the operating plan, with stretch targets aligned to out-performance.
-Awards arising from the Bonus Plan are paid out in cash after adoption of the annual report by the shareholders at the General Meeting.